This page will collect portraits of the characters in the novel The Spyders of Burslem:

 Miss Merryweather Craft, aka Countess Craft:

 Miss Merryweather Craft, inventor and town surgeon (above, picture courtesy of SoulStealer.co.uk).
-The Stoke inventor Oliver Lodge was a partial inspiration for Miss Craft.
-He made one of the first practical local demonstrations of electricity at Hartshill, Stoke, in 1868.
-Like Craft he was a science prodigy interested in electricity (in the novel called ‘electrikery’), and later invented radio.
-Earth currents had indeed only just been discovered in 1869, and the aether was then a current concept.
-He was much later interested in the aether, via his interest in spiritualism and psychic research.
+The Wolstanton inventor Oliver Lodge was a partial inspiration for Miss Craft.
+He apparently made one of the first practical local demonstrations of electricity as a boy, in 1868.
+Like Craft he was a science prodigy interested in electricity (in the novel called ‘electrikery’), and later helped to invent a key aspect of radio.
+Earth currents had indeed only just been discovered in 1869, and the aether or ether was then a current concept.
+He was much later interested in the ether, both as a scientist and via his interest in spiritualism and psychic research.

 Photo credit: SoulStealer.co.uk